sdiehl/wiwinwlh/tutorial.md

 ```

 So there we have it, three fundamental concepts of computation that are normally
-defined independently of each other actually all share this similar structure
+defined independently of each other actually all share this similar structure.
-that can be abstracted out and reused to build higher abstractions that work for
+This unifying pattern can be abstracted out and reused to build higher
-all current and future implementations.
-If you want a motivating reason for
+abstractions that work for all current and future implementations.
+If you want a
-understanding monads, this is it!
-This is the essence of what I wish I knew
+motivating reason for understanding monads, this is it!
+This is the essence of
-about monads looking back.
+what I wish I knew about monads looking back.

 See: [Control.Monad](http://hackage.haskell.org/package/base-4.6.0.1/docs/Control-Monad.html#g:4)